Cloudduncc/project/README.md

 df5=remover2.transform(df4)
 ```
 * Using N-Gram approach where a bunch of 'n' consecutive words are grouped together to find the TFIDF scores.

+**TEAM RESPONSIBILITIES**

+* Preprocessing of Data: Karthick, Akash
+* Information retrieval algorithm: Teja, Akash
+* Machine Learning Algorithm: Karthick, Teja
+* Generating final reports and consolidation: Karthick, Akash, Teja

+**ABSTRACT**

+*This project aims at classifying online products based on analysis of customers’ sentiments on a large-scale amazon product review dataset.
+This is achieved by using traditional Information Retrieval techniques and Machine Learning approach.
+Logistic Regression and Random Forest techniques are used for classification and regression.
+Alternating Least Square method is made use of for collaborative filtering for recommender systems.
+The dataset being made use of is the Amazon Reviews dataset.*

+**MOTIVATION**
+The world we live in is become more digitalized each day.
+E-Commerce is dominating the buying and selling market and people are now able to get products even without having to look at things or feel things.
+This has made people depend on other buyer's reviews or feedbacks as to gain more information about the quality of the products they are looking to buy.
+People will have to look at thousands of reviews to understand and get the complete understanding of a project.
+This can be simplified by building a model that can be used to polarize those reviews and further learn from them.
+This is what we try to achieve.

+**WHY SPARK 2.0?**

+With the release of Spark 2.0, there are now three types of data abstractions that Spark provides: RDD, DataFrame and DataSet.
+Spark started off with RDDs in their version 1.0, DataFrames in v1.3 and Dataset in v1.6.
+Each implementation has their own advantages and disadvantages.
+We use DataFrames for our implementation.
+Although RDDs are simple to use and provides familiar OOP style APIs, it comes with some disadvantages.
+RDDs are expensive when it comes to Garbage Collection.
+DataFrames is an abstraction and gives a schema view of data for better understanding.
+It offers better performance improvements over RDDs because of Custom Memory Management and Optimized Execution Plans.
+Data is stored in off-heap memory in binary format.
+With this approach, a lot of memory is saved.
+Also, a Query Plan is created for execution using Spark Catalyst Optimiser.

+*Sentimental analysis* in text mining is the process of categorizing users’ opinions.
+These opinions are usually in the form of text.
+There are different ways this can be done, with predicting rating scale on product’s review, predicting polarity on aspects of a product, detecting subjectivity and objectivity in sentences and more.
+Our approach would utilize predicting the polarity on products, that is, to predict if the reviews or opinions of people about something are positive or negative.
+Here, we propose to classify these reviews into Good, Average and Bad.

 **ALGORITHMS IMPLEMENTED**